 There are things you can do to help protect yourself and the community from COVID-19.
-Remember to stay home if you are unwell, wear a mask as needed, and stay up to date with COVID-19 vaccinations.
+Remember to stay home and get tested if you are unwell, wear a mask as needed, and stay up to date with COVID-19 vaccinations.

 Learn more about: